nillovych/youtube-music-desktop/README.md

 - **build.py**: Build script for the application.

 ## Contributing
-We welcome contributions!
+Сontributions are welcomed!
 Please follow these steps:
 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.
 3. Make your changes and commit them.